Volunteer in Zimbabwe

 Search rewarding volunteer opportunities in Zimbabwe including structured, free and low cost projects where you can help communities, the environment and wildlife.

-Guide to Volunteering in Zimbabwe
+Apply to Volunteer in Zimbabwe

 Some large international charities and organisations stopped directly working in Zimbabwe due to political and security problems over the past two decades but now a lot are returning and have re-opened programs to international participants.
 Spending time being more than just a tourist and volunteering in Africa will be a real eye opening learning experience, you will be able to live in a new country and really get to understand the local culture and way of life.